mljs/linear-sum-assignment/README.md

   ],
   dualVariableForRows: Float64Array(6) [ 0, 0, 0, 0, 0, 0 ]
 }
 */
 ```

 `rowAssignments` contains the index of the column assigned to each element in the rows (experimental).

-So the first element in experimental array is assigned to the second element of predicted.
- `columnAssignments` contains the index of the row assigned to
- each element in the columns.
-So the first element in
- predicted is assigned to third element in
+`columnAssignments` contains the index of the row assigned to each element in the columns.
+So the first element in predicted is assigned to third element in experimental.
- experimental.
 `dualVariableForColumns` and `dualVariableForRows` are the Lagrange multipliers or dual variables.
 `gain` the sum of the elements in the cost matrix.

 ## License

 [MIT](./LICENSE)